 Before we tackled the stove hood we built a brand new cabinet around the refrigerator, which gave us a ton of storage that we didn’t have before.
 You can read more about this project here.

-Then we added sides and framed out the top.
+After we reworked the hood we added sides and framed out the top.
 We’ll lose a bit of cabinet space here but it’s worth it to have a custom stove hood…that works!

-I’m loving it, even unpainted.
+I love how it turned out!
 So much better than the stainless steel.